Sarah LeBrun Ingram: Career decision

 At age 30, she began having pain in her joints and within a few months became unable to bend two fingers on each hand and couldn't grip a golf club; the diagnosis of rheumatoid arthritis was made in October 1996.
 She had a strong desire to raise a family to begin with, and to stay clear of the pro golf lifestyle.
 That desire plus the diagnosis convinced her not to turn pro.
 This was her last year of national competition.
-She has two sons, Henry and Bronson, born in 1995 and 1997, respectively.
-Years later she said, "Truthfully, I was kind of ready to step back.
-I wanted to be able to give my children what my parents gave me, a full opportunity, to be there for them, whatever they needed."
+She has two sons.

 She played very little golf in the next 20 years.
 In the golf hiatus Ingram became active in equestrian sports as a competitive hunter/jumper and was involved in an equestrian program for children with disabilities.
 She became immersed in charitable activities.
 Around 2016 she agreed to co-chair the 118th U.S. Women's Amateur held in Kingston Springs, Tennessee, at the Golf Club of Tennessee.
-Ingram admitted that chairing the tournament has stimulated her interest in golf after all these years saying, "My arthritis is a lot better with the new drugs that are out.
-I've had full mobility for a long time...[my husband] plays a lot of golf.
-If I want to see him, I better get out there."
-She said getting new clubs was a revelation; and with her modern driver, she said she can hit the ball as far as she could when she was playing competitively.